PetarZecevic/eloquent-javascript/chapter_6/README.txt

     + When a function is called as a method the special variable this in its body will point to the object that it was called on.
     + 'apply', 'call' and 'bind' are methods that functions have, that means function is treated as object.
+    + A prototype is another object that is used as a fallback source of properties.
+When an object gets a request for a property that it does not have, its prototype will be searched for the property, then the prototype’s prototype, and so on.
+    + Object.prototype is base prototype of all objects.
+    + Object.getPrototypeOf() returns prototype of an object.